khenderson91/assured_tech_team_lead/README.md

 - Implementing schema contracts for each of the models to be exposed.
 Through defining, governing and abiding by schema contracts, both data consumers and producers can be confident that the data is in a useful state.
 Depending on the data format, tools such as JSONSchema can be used to verify that an incoming payload matches the schema and can therefore be processed.
 Schema contracts would need to be agreed and reviewed frequently to ensure they are fit for purpose.

 - CI/CD testing can be implemented to prevent poor data or breaking changes from being promoted to the production system.
-Through scehma checks throughout the CI/CD pipeline, code merges can be blocked if there is a schema mismatch.
+Through schema checks throughout the CI/CD pipeline, code merges can be blocked if there is a schema mismatch.

 ---